m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * Code that produces a value and accumulate a secondary value (often a list) should be represented as ScalaZ `Writer`
   * This is particularly useful for structured logging, possibly with the [treelog](https://github.com/lancewalton/treelog) library
  * If you want to thread a secondary value through a series of function calls that also need to change that secondary value, use ScalaZ `State`
+  * One especially clear sign of this is if you're passing the secondary value into functions and getting a tuple of (primary result, new secondary value) back.
  * For validation-like code:
   * Want fail-fast?
 Use `Either` (or in pre-2.12 Scala, ScalaZ `\/` or Cats `Xor`)
    * If you need to integrate with a library that uses exceptions for failures, you can convert these into `Either` values using the constructs in `scala.util.control.Exception._`: